Hatsunespica/alive2/benchmark/README.md

 2. Execute bench.py
 3. Check results in res.txt
 ### Suggested customization
 1. Add more fiels to tests folder and rerun bench.py.
 For example, you can randomly select a number of files from LLVM repo.
+You can start with files in https://github.com/llvm/llvm-project/tree/main/llvm/test/Transforms/InstCombine
 2. Change the global variable **COUNT** in bench.py.
 This variable controls the number of mutants generated for each input file.
 3. Change the global variable **seed** in bench.py.
 Thisvariable controls the random seed used for the experiment.